polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - Participants who stand out for their community contributions.
 - Projects that exhibit the "Most Wow Factor".

-In future these incentives will not just to reward technical excellence but also our wider community in the following Phases of the PIT.
+In future these incentives will not just reward technical excellence but also our wider community in the following Phases of the PIT.

 Note: Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!